 The supplied value would not consist of any discount which is mentioned below:

-- Prior to or during the time of supply when these discounts pose duly recorded in the generated e-invoice provided for these supplies.
+- Before or during the time of supply when these discounts pose duly recorded in the generated e-invoice provided for these supplies.

 - Post to the supply would be affected, if

-- This discount is made towards the agreement made into that or prior to the time of the supply and associated with the related invoices,
+- This discount is made towards the agreement made into that or before the time of the supply and associated with the related invoices,

-- ITC is a cause for the discount on the grounds of the document provided by the supplier would get reversed through the recipient of the supply.
+- ITC is a cause for the discount because the document provided by the supplier would get reversed through the recipient of the supply.

 The amount of the discount must be lessened from the supply value if:

-- Discount is permitted at or prior to the time of supply and the amount of the discount is provided on the invoice.
+- Discount is permitted at or before the time of supply and the amount of the discount is provided on the invoice.

 - The discount is permitted the post to the supply gets affected: